 Skip to code content (skip section selection)

 (A) Applicability.
-An appeal by any person aggrieved by a final order, interpretation or decision of the Planning Director or other administrator of this chapter in regard to the provisions of this chapter may be taken to the Board of Adjustment.
+Pursuant to G.S. § 160D-405, an appeal by any person aggrieved by a final order, interpretation or decision of the Planning Director or other administrator of this chapter in regard to the provisions of this chapter may be taken to the Board of Adjustment.

 (B) Application requirements.

 (1) An appeal of an administrative decision shall be taken by filing a written notice of appeal specifying the grounds for the appeal with the Planning Director and the Board of Adjustment.

 (2) An application for appeal of an administrative decision shall be submitted in accordance with § 155.702(C).